-Dr. Catherine Amoroso Leslie is an Associate Professor who teaches, researches, and writes on fashion/textile business and education, both past and present.
-In 2013 she was honored with the Alumni Association’s Distinguished Teaching Award, the highest for educators at Kent State University.
+Dr. Catherine Amoroso Leslie teaches, researches and writes on the fashion/textile business and education, both past and present.
+In 2017, she was honored with the International Textile and Apparel Association’s Teaching Excellence Award.
+This was proceeded by the Distinguished Achievement in Teaching Faculty Award from the College of the Arts and the Alumni Association’s Distinguished Teaching Award, the highest award for educators at Kent State University.
 Dr. Leslie is a member of the Costume Society of America’s Scholars’ Roundtable and was awarded the Pearl Jubilee Award by the National NeedleArts Association.
 She was profiled as a Fashion Scholar in the 2015 edition of The Fashion Industry and Its Careers (Granger).

 Scholarly, Creative & Professional Activities